alanbchristie/monet/README.md

     pip install -r requirements.txt
     python monet.py

-Or, for background monitopring you can use `nohup`: -
+Or, for background monitoring you can use `nohup`: -

     nohup python -u ./monet.py -t Europe/Madrid &